csctd/profile-website-ltaychack/README.md

 Since you're here, you might be:
 - Interested in coding.
 - Interested in web design.
-- Wanting to learn more about me!
+- Wanting to learn more about me.